SharkSnack/shiren-ds2/content/items/staves.md

 # Overview

 - Swing a staff to shoot a magic bullet that deals an effect if it hits a target.
-    - The magic bullet can reflect off of a wall 1 time.
     - Nothing happens if you swing a staff with 0 remaining uses.
 - Throw a staff to deal a similar effect as that staff's magic bullet.
 - The number of uses are random when a staff is generated.